Pascal-So/peg-solitaire/report/section_intro.typ

 Our goal in this work is to develop a tool that players can use to automatically find a sequence of moves to reach the end position if such a sequence exists, or to tell the player that they have entered an unsolvable position.

-To make the Peg Solitaire solver tool accessible to a wide audience, it makes sense to deploy it as a WebAssembly-based application so that users can access it from their desktop or mobile device without having to install anything.
+To make the peg solitaire solver tool accessible to a wide audience, it makes sense to deploy it as a WebAssembly-based application so that users can access it from their desktop or mobile device without having to install anything.
 This also allows us to deploy the tool without having to run any application-specific software on the server, instead allowing us to rely just on a static file server.